ZohebAbai/Digital_Slate/README.md

 # Digital Slate

-A slate for kids for playing guess game with AI by drawing number or alphabets
+A slate for kids playing guessing game with AI by drawing number or alphabets